Helping Florida Brain Injury Victims

 Finally, anoxic anoxia is caused by a lack of enough oxygen in the air.
 Carbon monoxide poisoning can lead to anoxic anoxia, as can being at high altitudes.
 Drowning can also lead to anoxic anoxia.
 Without enough oxygen in the air, both a person’s body and brain suffocates.

 Any kind of brain injury should be considered very serious.
 If you’ve suffered an anoxic brain injury, and it was caused by someone else, such as because of medical malpractice, you have legal rights.

 An acute brain injury or acute treatment of a traumatic brain injury is aimed at minimizing secondary injury and life support.
-Usually an acute brain injury is a much more significant type of brain injury and so in those cases you’re looking at mechanical ventilation to help breathing and to keep pressure down in someone’s head, devices to monitor brain activity, medication to sedate an individually.
+Usually, an acute brain injury is a much more significant type of brain injury and so in those cases, you’re looking at mechanical ventilation to help breathing and to keep the pressure down in someone’s head, devices to monitor brain activity, medication to sedate an individually.
 It’s a much more significant type of traumatic brain injury.

 If someone causes a brain injury as a result of negligent actions or wrongdoing, the individual or company can be responsible for compensating the victim and family members for all of the health issues that result.
 For example:

 - A driver who speeds or violates safety laws can be held accountable for brain injury caused in a car accident.